hit-pay/woocommerce/Readme.md

 = 3.1 =
 - Fixed Uncaught Error: Class WC_Payment_Class not found during the update time woocommerce plugin went to inactive.

+= 3.2.0 =
+- Expires after parameter added to the payment request, if this option is enabled and expiry time set, then checkout URL will expired after set time